 - You can use the Game Hub, using Game Hub ROMs can be added from an external repository, Dropbox, or Google Drive

 - Add ROMs via URLS – you also get the name and the box art too.

 Do web-based emulators are good?

 Many people believe that web-based emulators are not so good performance-wise.
-Although this statement is kind of correct but there are some definite advantages as well.
+Although this statement is kind of correct there are some definite advantages as well.
 The best part is it is accessible from any device that has a modern web browser and an average processor.
-The second advantage is this emulator work on a browser and by playing on the browser you don’t need to think about the app being revoked – it won’t be – and that is a huge plus for iOS users.
+The second advantage is this emulator works on a browser and by playing on the browser you don’t need to think about the app being revoked – it won’t be – and that is a huge plus for iOS users.

 I don’t own a game on any of the supported platforms.
 How do I get started?

-To start with the eclipse emulator, you can go for some free options:
+To start with the Eclipse emulator, you can go for some free options: